revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/C#Azure.md

 <blockquote>

-As of now, we have to build a custom solution at the application level that can handle the scale out of underlying SQL Azure databases.
-But Microsoft has announced, SQL Azure Federations that will assist in scaling out of SQL Azure databases.
-And scale-out means that we are splitting the data into smaller subsets spread across multiple databases.
+As of now, we have to build a custom solution at the application level that can handle the scale out of underlying SQL Azure databases.But Microsoft has announced, SQL Azure Federations that will assist in scaling out of SQL Azure databases.And scale-out means that we are splitting the data into smaller subsets spread across multiple databases.

 </blockquote>